ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/Journal of Spatial Information Science template/R1_REVISION_CHECKLIST.md

   - Changes:

 ### Appendix Issues
+- [ ] **A7b:** Put cut sections in repo and cite the repo with a stable tag so the editor sees nothing was "lost," just moved.
+  - Changes:
 - [ ] **A22:** Several references to "appendix" but only 16.5.1 labeled as appendix - resolve inconsistency
   - Changes: